oracle-livelabs/security/data-safe/prepare-environment/prepare-environment-ocw-tenancy.md

 1. At the top of the **Autonomous Database details** page, click **Database actions**.

-    A new browser tab is opened called **Oracle Database Actions** with **Database Actions | Launchpad** displayed at the top of the page.

-    - If this page is not displayed, check that pop-up windows are allowed in your browser.
+    The **Sign-in** page is displayed.

+2. Sign in as the `ADMIN` user.

-    - Keep this tab open throughout the workshop.
-If your session expires, you can always sign in again.
+    A browser tab named **Oracle Database Actions** is opened. *Keep this tab open throughout the workshop.* If your session expires, you can always sign in again.

-2. If you are prompted to sign in to your target database, sign in as the `ADMIN` user.

-    - If a tenancy administrator provided you an Autonomous Database, obtain the password from your tenancy administrator.
+    - If a tenancy administrator provided you an Autonomous Database, obtain the database password from that person.
-    - If you are using an Oracle-provided environment, enter the `ADMIN` password that was provided to you.

 3. In the **Development** section, click **SQL**.

+    The browser tab name is changed to **SQL | Oracle Database Actions**.

-4. Close warning and help dialog boxes.
+4. Close the warning and help dialog boxes.

 5. Review the interface.
 Here are the ways that you use Database Actions during the workshop: